Projection depth for functional data: Practical issues, computation and applications: Introduction: Regularized projection depth

+Building on these foundations, this paper provides a systematic numerical investigation of the \RPD{} in central tasks of functional data analysis: outlier detection, classification, and hypothesis testing.
+Specifically, we propose a novel \RPD{}-based outlier detection method, referred to as \RPDOD{}.
+This approach introduces a methodological innovation by applying a mixture model directly to depth values -- a strategy not previously considered in the literature.
+Crucially, the reliability of this procedure stems from the \RPD{}'s inherent sensitivity to shape features; applying the same mixture principle to traditional depths (e.g., integrated depth) would be ineffective, as they often fail to capture structural anomalies.
+We demonstrate that \RPDOD{} accurately detects outliers that differ in shape, even in challenging cases where they overlap with regular curves, whereas competing depths show limited effectiveness.

+While this novel outlier detection approach is a significant contribution, the versatility of the \RPD{} extends well beyond it.
+When used in depth-depth classification \citep{Li_etal2012}, the \RPD{} also performs exceptionally well in scenarios where groups differ by shape.
+Moreover, the \RPD{}-rank-based test is powerful under alternatives involving differences in mean magnitude, mean shape, or covariance structure.
+The \RPD{} also shows competitive performance in robust location estimation.
+Overall, these studies demonstrate the practical effectiveness and versatility of the \RPD{}, with particular strength in shape-focused inferential tasks in functional data analysis.

 The remainder of the paper is organized as follows.
-Section~\ref{sec: SelectionTuningParameter} proposes a strategy for selecting the regularization parameter and examines which theoretical results of~\BNY{} continue to hold when that parameter is taken in a data-adaptive manner.
+Section~\ref{sec: SelectionTuningParameter} proposes a strategy for selecting the regularization parameter $\beta$ and examines which theoretical results for \RPD{} continue to hold when $\beta$ is taken in this data-adaptive manner.
 In Section~\ref{sec: Computation}, we describe an efficient and simple method for approximate computation of the (sample) \RPD{}, establish the consistency of this approximation, and analyze its convergence properties.
-Our statistical contributions are provided in Section~\ref{sec: Simulations}, which mainly addresses four tasks: (i) outlier detection (Section~\ref{sec: OutlierDetection}), (ii) supervised classification (Section~\ref{sec: Classification}), (iii) hypothesis testing (Section~\ref{sec: HypothesisTesting}), and (iv) robust location estimation (Section~\ref{sec: LocationEstimation}).
+Our statistical contributions are collected in Section~\ref{sec: Simulations}, which mainly addresses three tasks: (i) outlier detection and the introduction of the~\RPDOD{} method (Section~\ref{sec: OutlierDetection}), (ii)~supervised classification (Section~\ref{sec: Classification}), and (iii) hypothesis testing (Section~\ref{sec: HypothesisTesting}).
 For each task, we demonstrate the applicability of~\RPD{} and evaluate its performance relative to other, both classical and cutting-edge depth notions across a variety of scenarios.
-Proofs of all theoretical results are given in~\ref{Appendix Proofs}, while~\ref{Appendix Simulation} contains supplements to simulation studies performed in Section~\ref{sec: Simulations}.
+Finally, Section~\ref{sec: RealData} demonstrates the application of~\RPD{} to real-world data analysis.
+Detailed proofs of all theoretical results (Section~\ref{Supplement: Proofs}), additional simulation studies concerning robust location estimation (Section~\ref{Supplement: LocationEstimation}), supplementary simulation results (Section~\ref{Supplement: Simulations}), and complete \textsf{R} codes of the performed numerical studies (including an \textsf{R} package for computing \RPD{}) are given in an online supplementary material.